China Ancient Trip, Day 4-5: Xi'an

 One of the wakaf (rest area) in the Great Mosque

-I think these were the tombstone of the religious teacher
+I think this was the tombstone of the religious teacher

 Can you read it?
-This mosque dated almost 1,250 year old.
+This mosque is dated almost 1,250 years old.

 A nice and beautiful local hand-made craft